-Sirius College is proud of its reputation as having the highest university offers in the North Western suburbs, remarkably, since its first graduates.
+Sirius College is proud of its reputation as having one of the highest university offers in Victoria, remarkably, since its first graduates.
 We stand by our achievements and acknowledge the generous support of the community who have helped establish Sirius College.

 In the early 1980s, a handful of Australian Turkish volunteers saw a desperate need to provide educational services for the Turkish Australian youth who were economically and socially disadvantaged during those times.